-When carbon dioxide gas is dissolved in water, it can react with water to form carbonic acid.
-Carbonic acid can in turn give up a hydrogen ion to become bicarbonate, which can give up another hydrogen ion to become carbonate.
+When carbon dioxide (CO2) gas dissolves in water, it can react with that water to form carbonic acid.
+Carbonic acid can then give up a hydrogen ion to become bicarbonate, which can give up another hydrogen ion to become carbonate.
 All these reactions are reversible.
 This means they work both forward and in reverse.
 Carbonate, for example, can pick up a hydrogen ion to become bicarbonate.

 In humans and other animals, the carbonate buffering system helps maintain a constant pH in the bloodstream.
 The pH of blood depends on the ratio of carbon dioxide to bicarbonate.
 The concentrations of both components are very large compared to the concentrations of acid added to the blood during normal activities or moderate exercise.
-During strenuous exercise, for example, rapid breathing helps to compensate for the increased rate at which CO2 is added to your blood.
-Other mechanisms are involved as well.
-The hemoglobin molecule in your red blood cells, which also helps to buffer blood pH, is one such mechanism.
+During strenuous exercise, for example, rapid breathing helps to compensate for the increase in carbon dioxide in your blood.
+Other mechanisms that assist in this function include the hemoglobin molecule in your red blood cells, which also helps to buffer blood pH.

-In the ocean, dissolved CO2 from the atmosphere is in equilibrium with seawater concentrations of carbonic acid and bicarbonate.
-According to NASA, however, increased CO2 emissions through human activity have increased atmospheric CO2 levels, causing an increase in dissolved CO2.
-As the concentration of dissolved CO2 increases, the rate of the forward reaction of the buffering system increases until the system reaches a new equilibrium.
-This means that an increase in dissolved CO2 causes a slight decrease in pH.
+In the ocean, dissolved carbon dioxide from the atmosphere is in equilibrium with seawater concentrations of carbonic acid and bicarbonate.
+However, increased carbon dioxide emissions from human activity have raised atmospheric carbon dioxide levels, causing an increase in dissolved carbon dioxide.
+As the concentration of dissolved carbon dioxide increases, the rate of the forward reaction of the buffering system increases until the system reaches a new equilibrium.
+This means that an increase in dissolved carbon dioxide causes a slight decrease in pH.
 The ocean's buffering capacity -- its ability to soak up acid or base -- is very large, but gradual changes of this kind can have serious ramifications for many kinds of life in the ocean.
 Animals that make their shells from calcium carbonate, for example, might find their shell-making capabilities reduced by significant changes in the acid-base equilibrium of ocean water.